 During your fertility treatment and before we perform your embryo transfer, we will talk about the following things with you:

-- Is it suitable for you to transfer on Day 5 after an exteded embryo culture ?
+- Is it suitable to transfer on Day 5 after an extended embryo culture?

 Not every case is the same.
 For that reason, we will adapt to your particular situation to make the best decision for your embryo transfer.
 We are committed to give you the highest chances of having a baby.

 Advice according to the HFEA: "In the UK, roughly three quarters of women have a blastocyst transfer (Day 5) and a quarter have a cleavage stage transfer (Day 3)."

 In our lab, we aim to culture embryos for a longer period of time and transfer them on Day 5 whenever possible.
 Here are the main reasons:

 - It is safe to keep embryos for that long in culture.
 Currently available embryo culture techniques are well established and simulate the natural environment to allow blastocyst formation.

 - Extended culture provides more information about the development.
 We can detect those embryos who, despite being good quality on Day 3, do not follow a correct development or arrest afterwards.
 Therefore, we can potentially do a better embryo selection and have higher live rates per embryo transfer.
 Check here for our success rates.

 - Embryos that develop to blastocysts on Day 5 are more likely to result in a pregnancy as they have undergone essential gene activation, cell specialisation and differentiation.